VarshaKalubowila/varshakalubowila.github.io/README.md

 - Created an intuitive brain alignment application with a streamlined workflow, interactive flowcharts, and researcher guides
 - The toolkit includes comprehensive prerequisites for seamless integration, optimising alignment to brain atlases, cell detection, and 3D reconstruction processes

+**Clinical Decision Support System for Spinal Cord Disorder Diagnosis and Management (2022)**
+  - Contributed to the development of a Clinical Decision Support System (CDSS) utilising machine learning and deep learning techniques specifically tailored for diagnosing and managing Spinal cord disorders
+  - Collaborated with a multidisciplinary team to design and implement the system, integrating advanced algorithms to analyse medical data and provide personalised recommendations for treatment strategies

 **AI-Driven Agriculture Management System (AMS) with IoT Integration (2022)**
   - Led the development of an advanced Agriculture Management System (AMS) integrating AI, IoT, and Blender software.
   - Created a digital twin of agricultural environments and employed IoT sensors for real-time data collection.